Artificial Intelligence

 Greetings are the first touchpoint with other people, and that’s why it is essential and, more importantly, why it is polite to know as many phrases as possible.
 Start listening to YouTube Spanish channels or podcasts regularly to have that natural language flow.

-One of the most fun ways to practice your vocabulary knowledge is with language apps.
-They are usually free and easy to use.
+One of the most fun ways to practice your vocabulary knowledge is with language apps like Babbel.
+They are very convenient ways to learn Spanish, wherever you are.

 This is a Spanish absolute primary greeting phrase that you must know if you want to be a fluent speaker.
 It is pronounced with the silent ‘H’ letter, and it’s translated into English as ‘Hello.’